 Kinsta’s entire infrastructure is based on Google Cloud’s Premium Tier network.
 The difference between Premium Tier and Standard Tier is that with the former, data in transit passes almost all the way over Google’s private internet backbone.
 This translates to fewer hops, lower latency, and higher performance.

-All of Kinsta’s clients also benefit from C2 compute-optimized VMs in the regions where these are available.
+All of Kinsta’s clients also benefit from the best virtual machines available from Google Cloud Platform, including C2 and C3D VMs in the regions where these are available.
 These machines feature ultra-high performance for compute-intensive workloads and are suitable for:

 - Compute-bound workloads